AdamGagorik/ffxiahbot/README.md

 ---

 Please note that this project is itself a fork of pydarkstar, which was developed for the original Darkstar private server emulator.
-This project is aimed instead at used with LandSandBoat and over time may have different features/usage.
+This project is aimed instead at being used with LandSandBoat and over time may have different features/usage.

 | Project            | Status  |
 |--------------------|---------|